Ajith Cabraal: Early life and education

 Born in Tangalle to Dr Leslie Cabraal, a medical practitioner and Trixie Cabraal; he had four siblings.
 Cabraal was educated at St. Peter's College, Colombo, and was qualified as a Chartered accountant from the Institute of Chartered Accountants of Sri Lanka.

 Private sector career

-Cabraal started his career as an accountant in the private sector and established a management consulting firm called the Cabraal Consulting Group specialized on corporate governance (strategic planning, mediation) and turnarounds.
+Cabraal started his career as an accountant in the private sector and established a management consulting firm called the Cabraal Consulting Group specialised on corporate governance (strategic planning, mediation) and turnarounds.
 In 2000, he gained an Eisenhower Fellowship.

 Political career

 Western provincial council

 He started his political career as a member of the United National Party when he contested the provincial council elections in 1999 and was elected to the Provincial council of the Western Province, a position he held until 2004.

 Chief economic advisor

 Having first met Mahinda Rajapaksa, who was studying law at Sri Lanka Law College when Cabraal was an accountancy student, he quickly became a close confidant Rajapaksa after the latter's appointment as Prime Minister Rajapaksa in 2004, and became his chief economic advisor.
 In 2005, he left the private sector and was appointed Secretary to the Ministry of Plan Implementation.
 In February 2006, Cabraal was involved in talks with the Tamil Tigers in Geneva.

 He was president of the Institute of Chartered Accountants of Sri Lanka and also held the positions of President of the South Asian Federation of Accountants.